Julio-Lost/Julio-Lost/README.md

 ### Hi there, I'm [Julio Cesar de Medeiros!](www.linkedin.com/in/julio-cesar-de-medeiros) 👋

-I'm graduated in systems analysis and development, learning about frontend, backend and their frameworks, specializing in JavaScript, TypeScript, React and more.
+I have a degree in systems analysis and development, learning about frontend, backend and their frameworks, specializing in JavaScript, TypeScript, React and more.
 I love to explore new technologies and leverage them to solve real-life problems.
 Currently developer at Mil Sênior Lab.